Debt Settlement Pros and Cons

 “Debt settlement is the process of negotiating with creditors to reduce the outstanding balance on debt, making it more manageable for the borrower,” explained Stanley Tate, a lawyer specializing in student loan debt.

-The majority of the debt settlement companies we reviewed require enrolled clients to stop making all payments to their creditors so a lump-sum settlement can be reached.
+The majority of the debt relief companies we reviewed require enrolled clients to stop making all payments to their creditors so a lump-sum settlement can be reached.
 This method can help reduce your debt load, but it will also hurt your credit score, since on-time payments make up a large percentage of your score.

 How debt settlement works

-If you choose to settle on your own, you’ll need to prove you are experiencing financial hardship.
+If you choose to negotiate debt on your own, you’ll need to prove you are experiencing financial hardship.
 An account over 90 days past due is usually one sign you are struggling to pay your bills.
 You will then need to contact your creditors directly when you are ready to settle; most creditors will want to settle for a lump-sum amount.

 With a debt settlement company, the process looks similar, but the company works on your behalf to negotiate with the creditors.
 You will be required to stop paying your creditors and instead make a monthly payment to a separate account that the debt relief company can use for lump-sum payoffs.
 Ideally, your debt relief company will also negotiate the removal of late fees by creditors.